 “ESA (After-school activities) is a targeted initiative based on observations that children in Södra Ryd are less involved in club and society activities than children in other parts of Skövde.
 Through ESA we are working to encourage children to try out new things connected with both civil society, school and religious communities,” says Sofi Calizaya, area development officer.

-Some of the activities children in Södra Ryd can try out through ESA include football, theatre, art and homework assistance.
-In order to ensure a broad offering and create plenty of scope for social contact for children and their parents, the area development officers in Södra Ryd are working together with the church, SISU Idrottsutbildarna (sports organisation), Medborgarskolan (study association), Konstenheten (public art), the Police, the recreation centre, the school and the library in Södra Ryd.
-Students from the University of Skövde are involved in homework assistance sessions, helping to motivate children with their schoolwork.
+Some of the activities that children in Södra Ryd can try within ESA are football, theater, art and homework help.
+In order to broaden the range of activities and create many opportunities for social contact for the children and their parents, the area developers in Södra Ryd collaborate with the church, Idrottsutbildarna Sisu, Medborgarskolan, Konstenheten, the police, the leisure center, the school and the library in Södra Ryd.
+Students from the University of Skövde are involved in the homework help where the children are motivated to do better at school.

 “Integration is a complex social issue that requires effort from everyone,” says Sofi.
 We can look at the issue another way and ask who is segregated?
 It requires commitment and initiative from both those who have been involved for a long time and those who are new.